How Do I Hit A Forehand In Pickleball?

 To maximize the power in your forehand shot, it’s important to engage your entire body in the shot.
 As you swing forward, transfer your weight from your back foot to your front foot, driving the power from your legs, hips, and core muscles.
 By utilizing your body’s momentum, you can generate more power and maintain stability throughout the shot.

-You may also like: 10 Best Pickleball Strategies
+You may also like: How Can I Develop A Winning Pickleball Strategy?

 Following through with the shot